mlflow/mlflow/docs/source/gateway/index.rst

 For more details on how to set limits and get limits via APIs, please see :ref:`gateway_fluent_api`, :ref:`gateway_client_api` and :ref:`gateway_rest_api`.
+After rate limits are set, it will take 20 seconds for limits to be effective.
+After limits are effective, all querys on the route will be performed rate limits check.
+If any of the rate limit is exceeded, the query will be rejected with a 429 response code.
+Note that MLflow Client has exponential backoff retry by default but if you query the route by REST API, you may want to implement your own retry logic.

 .. _gateway_query: